 5. Consider Switching Banks if You’re Still Struggling

 If you’re constantly receiving overdraft fees and can’t get them waived, it may be time to switch banks.
-Some online banks and credit unions offer accounts with no overdraft fees, while others might be more lenient when refunding overdraft fees.
+Some online banks offer accounts with no overdraft fees, while others might be more lenient when refunding overdraft fees.

 How to Avoid Overdraft Fees in the Future